 I saw first-hand the advantage of booking with a Travel Counsellor.
 They anticipated that the eight hour drive would hinder our experience in our next location, and organised a seaplane transfer instead.

 Top Tips for visiting tea plantations in Sri Lanka: Sea planes and short internal flights are quite common in Sri Lanka, because the roads are so poor.
 If you are planning an itinerary and are finding it hard to fit everything in, don’t forget to check internal flights.
 We arrived on a Sunday so the tea factory was closed but it is something that is highly recommended if staying in the area.

 Yala National Park

-Thankfully we stayed a night in the Jungle Beach Hotel on the east coast where the beaches were superb, the water warm and perfectly safe for swimming.
-This eco friendly, boutique style hotel used the existing trees in the design of the hotel so it felt like we were in a tree house!
+Luckily we stayed a night in the Jungle Beach Hotel on the east coast of Sri Lanka, where the beaches were superb, the water is warm and perfectly safe for swimming.
+This eco friendly, boutique style hotel used the existing trees in the design of the hotel so it felt like we were in a tree house.
 It was a little piece of heaven and was just what was needed after an action packed few days.

 How to get there: